Dynamic Conditional SKEPTIC: Empirical Analysis

 The models deliver optimal VaR values, with the number of failures being equal to the expected 5\% threshold.
 For the Expected Shortfall estimates, the values remain consistently below the 5\% benchmark, thereby rejecting the null hypothesis of equality.
 The test statistic values, in conjunction with the observed number of violations, provide strong evidence of the reliability of our portfolios to effectively capture extreme tail events.

-As illustrated in Figure \ref{fig:placeholder}, the DCS-Tau and DCS-Rho models exhibit a more flexible and responsive behaviour than both the DCC-based models and the EW benchmark, enabling them to capture shocks in portfolio returns promptly.
-This flexibility translates into a superior ability to model and predict systemic risk—measured through VaR and Expected Shortfall—with the DCS-Tau model delivering the best overall performance.
+As illustrated in Figure \ref{fig:backtest}, the DCS (tau) and DCS (rho) models exhibit a more flexible and responsive behaviour than both the DCC-based models and the EW benchmark, enabling them to capture shocks in portfolio returns promptly.
+This flexibility translates into a superior ability to model and predict systemic risk, measured through VaR and Expected Shortfall, with the DCS (tau) model delivering the best overall performance.